NelsonUrban/Oriontek-test/README.md

 ### FrontEnd

-  * remember run this command firt for install all the packages
+  * remember run this command first  install all the packages

 ````